-First 5 Sacramento received funding from First 5 California to provide culturally responsive navigation services to newcomer refugee families, including sharing resources, removing barriers to services, and providing support in families' resettlement journey.
+First 5 Sacramento received funding from First 5 California to build a more comprehensive system of care among refugee-serving agencies and to provide culturally responsive navigation services to newcomer refugee families.
+Agencies built relationships with each other and worked together in new and collaborative ways to share resources, train staff, remove barriers to services, and provide support in families' resettlement journey.
 First 5 partnered with five trusted agencies strategically placed in areas with higher populations of refugees (REDA, MAS-SSF, NorCalResist, Mutual Assistance Network, and Public Health Institute).
 RFS navigators are from the communities and speak a shared language with participants.
 Their lived experience supports the effectiveness of this culturally responsive support.